erdogant/hnet/docs/pages/html/_sources/Use Cases.rst.txt

 **Antecedents and Consequents**

 The conclusions are mostly about who/what was not doing so well during the matches.
-So a lot of information can be used for improvement of matches.
-So if you are not **the man of the match**, you will likely have **0 goals**.
+A lot of information seems relevant for improvement of matches.
+As an example, if you are **not the man of the match**, you will likely have **0 goals**.
+Checkout the Pvalues here.
+Although they are significant, its less then with the cancer data set for example.
 It seems that football is not so complicated after all ;)

 .. code-block:: python